 My phone rang.
 Colin was exasperated.
 “Karin, I thought I NAILED the interview.
 The owner seemed pleased with all my answers, and I had great stories for all his behavior-based interview questions.
 But I just got an email from him saying that although I was qualified, he was worried about my passion for training!!!
 You KNOW how passionate I am about training– it’s my life!
 I was energetic throughout the whole process.
 Where could this have gone wrong?”

 I had an inkling, but probed further.
-Sure enough, Colin had made one of the most frequent and well-intention mistakes that so often tank a solid interview.
+Sure enough, Colin had made a frequent and well-intentioned interviewing mistake that so often tank a solid interview.